playfulprogramming/playfulprogramming/content/crutchcorn/posts/vue-as-prop/index.md

 }
 ```

-We can then use this, in combination with Vue's `generic`'s support to build out this API:
+We can then use this, in combination with Vue's [generic support](pfp-snitip:#generics) to build out this API:

 ```vue
 <!-- OurButton.vue -->